Animal Bites & Concerns

 - If you believe your pet has been exposed, please contact your veterinarian for further assessment.
 If there has been no human or animal exposure, contact the Department of Fish and Wildlife if you need help disposing of the bat unless you can do so safely.
 If you dispose of the bat on your own, please make sure to wear thick leather gloves to avoid any exposures.

 - If you have been exposed to a bite or scratch, please also contact your primary care provider for medical attention.
-Your healthcare provider should contact the Snohomish Health District only if there is any suspicion for rabies exposure.
+Your healthcare provider should contact the Snohomish County Health Department only if there is any suspicion for rabies exposure.
 Keep your pets updated on their rabies vaccines to avoid transmission of the rabies virus from their exposure to wildlife.